 “Hi, Gamers!
 You already love to play games, right?
 You probably love to talk about your gaming experience with friends or even in game chat, right?
 Then, you are already primed and ready to start a gaming blog!
 Gamers should blog for a long list of reasons.
-There are many positive reasons why you should start a blog about your gaming experiences and almost no negative reasons opposing the idea.
+There are many positive reasons why you should buy hosting and start a blog about your gaming experiences and almost no negative reasons opposing the idea.
 Take your character beyond the game and give him or her a voice through your blog.
 This blog post will show you why it’s a good idea to blog about gaming, provide resources for blogging, show you how easy it is to blog, and supply you with a whole list of ideas to get you started on your new, fabulous gaming blog.

 Blogging Resources and the Newbie Blogger Initiative